 - Understand your child

 Every child is different.
-One child might prefer to play alone and might need encouragement to play with other children, while the other might be the complete opposite.
+One child might prefer self-containedness and opt for solitary play.
+They might need encouragement to play with other children, while the other might be the complete opposite.
 As a parent, you must understand what your child needs and try to make them experience a part of everything.

 - Give your child an open play space